TypeCellOS/BlockNote/packages/website/docs/docs/side-menu.md

 ## Components

-It might seem daunting to create your own Formatting Toolbar from scratch, which is why BlockNote provides React components that you can use which match the default styling.
+It might seem daunting to create your own Side Menu from scratch, which is why BlockNote provides React components that you can use which match the default styling.

 ### Default Components